Local-Admin-BurgerKing/installer/README.md

 ## What is it

-The function and usage area is decribed in over 100 Pages so we won't repeat it all
+The function and usage area is described in over 100 Pages so we won't repeat it all

 > This 100 page document is called `Lastenheft` and `Machbarkeitsstudie` (which are owned by every owner of the software)